JadynHax/Colab-Utils/README.md

 If you already have a `pip install` line for other reasons, you can also simply add `colab-utils` to that line.

 ## Usage
-Seeing as there are several submodules to Colab Utils (much like the `google.colab` module within Colab), it is recommended to import the submodules themselves, rather than the main module.
+Seeing as there are several submodules to Colab Utils (much like the `google.colab` module within Colab), I recommend you import the submodules themselves, rather than the main module.
 For example:
 ```py
 # If you're only working with one submodule, just import it
 # by name.
 For example, using the drive submodule: